ERB031/Boxing-kickboxing-app/README.md

 - Membership pricing grid with tiered call-to-action buttons
 - Download section with tablet mockup and progress visualization
 - Auto-playing testimonial carousel with manual controls
-- Dark, polished visual system channeling the Equinox+ aesthetic
+- Dark, polished visual system shaped by boutique gym inspiration
 - Custom Training Lab with selectable combinations, techniques, and smart round pacing
 - Signature style libraries for legendary fighters with auto-loaded drills and coaching notes
+- Save your own signature styles with custom move selections and coaching cues